 The employers of an expatriate or an expatriate employee are not required to make any social security contributions in the UAE.

-There are no employee compliance obligations with regard to taxes and social security in the UAE.
+There are no employee compliance obligations with regards to taxes and social security in the UAE.

 There are no employer reporting and withholding requirements in the UAE.